James Morton (baker): The Great British Bake Off

 In the first Summer of his medical degree at the University of Glasgow, Morton worked washing dishes at a small Glasgow deli.
 A keen bread baker already, here he was exposed to the wide variation of bread production and results.
 From then on, he studied baking as a science rather than a craft, often preferring to read peer-review cereal journals than cookbooks.
-He watched The Great British Bake Off (Series 2) during 2011 and decided to apply after pressure from his university friends.
+He watched the second series of The Great British Bake Off in 2011 and applied for the series after pressure from his university friends.

-When originally aired, Morton became a fan favourite for "his relaxed, laid-back approach and love of experimentation".
-In the finals week, his Signature bake's bottom was "soggy", and he baked five cakes instead of only one as instructed for his Showstopper, both of which failed to impress the judges.
-He became one of two runners-up, losing to winner John Whaite.
+When the third series originally aired, Morton became a fan favourite for "his relaxed, laid-back approach and love of experimentation".
+In the finals week, his Signature bake's bottom was "soggy", and he baked five cakes instead of only one as instructed for his Showstopper.
+His finale performance overall failed to impress the judges, making him one of two runners-up to crowned winner John Whaite.

 Morton participated in the Bake Offs 2016 Xmas Special show, leading for much of the show but losing out to Chetna Makan after a series of errors in the showstopper round.